 To go with this example there are also property owners, who in order to make some extra money decide to rent their vacation home out as a timeshare.
 Whilst this could be a good short-term decision it may have repercussions for the future and can affect how your children inherit the property.

 - While it’s easy to add a co-owner’s name to a title, taking someone’s name off a title can be difficult.
 If the person does not agree, you could end up in court.

 - Your assets are exposed to the other owner’s debt and obligations.
-For example, if you add your adult son on the title of your home and he is successfully sued, you could be forced to sell your home.
+For example, if you add your adult son to the title of your home and he is successfully sued, you could be forced to sell your home.

-- If you add a minor as a joint owner, the only way to sell or refinance the asset is through a court guardianship.
+- If you add a minor as a joint owner, the only way to sell or refinance the asset is through court guardianship.

 - If you need to sell or refinance and your co-owner is incapacitated and unable to conduct business, you’ll have to ask the court to appoint someone to sign for your co-owner (even if that co-owner is your spouse).
 Once the court gets involved, it usually stays involved to protect the incapacitated owner’s interest until the incapacity ends or the person dies.